dart-lang/language/working/2364 - primary constructors/feature-specification.md

 ### Syntax

 The grammar is modified as follows.
-Note that the changes include support for extension type declarations, because they're intended to use primary constructors as well.
+Note that the changes include support for extension type declarations, because they're intended to use declaring constructors as well.

 ```ebnf